chingiz19/vybe-network-challenge/README.md

 Instructions for running the client and server can be found in their respective README.md files.
 Typically, you’ll run the backend server first, followed by the frontend client.

-If you want to run front end and back end application at the same time for development purposes, run: `npm run dev`
+To concurrently run both the frontend and backend applications for development purposes, use the following command: `npm run dev`.

 ## Deployment